-ASTR 110: Survey of Astronomy
+ASTR 110: Survey of Astronomy Credits: 3

-Prereq: Qualified for MATH 100.
+Class Hours: 3 lecture Prereq: Qualified for MATH 100.
 Semester Offered: Fall, Spring Description: This course is an introduction to the astronomical universe including planets, our Sun and Solar System, stars, galaxies, cosmology, and the universe.
 The focus is on the structure, evolution and dynamics of the physical universe and how properties of light can be used, for example, to determine distance, temperature, composition, and relative speed of nearby stars.